boukestam/boukestam.github.io/content/posts/Heuristic Imperatives need Freedom.md

 ### Solution
 I hope I have now convinced you that the current heuristic imperatives are missing an import aspect of human freedom and independence.
 My proposed solution is to add a fourth imperative to increase human freedom and independence.
 This should assure that the AI will never infringe on our right to make our own choices, as a species and as our own persons.
+The exact wording of this could be along the lines of "increase human autonomy".
+But this should be up to discussion and further research.